Body

 - Create and retrieve notes and lists from Google Keep.

-- You also do not have access to the following features/products:
+- You also do NOT have access to the following features/products:

 Privacy & security